launchdarkly/terraform-provider-launchdarkly/docs/resources/access_token.md

 ### Optional

 - `custom_roles` (Set of String) A list of custom role IDs to use as access limits for the access token.
 - `default_api_version` (Number) The default API version for this token.
 Defaults to the latest API version.
-A change in this field will force the destruction of the existing token in state and the creation of a new one.
+A change in this field will force the destruction of the existing resource and the creation of a new one.
 - `expire` (Number, Deprecated) An expiration time for the current token secret, expressed as a Unix epoch time.
 Replace the computed token secret with a new value.
 The expired secret will no longer be able to authorize usage of the LaunchDarkly API.
 This field argument is **deprecated**.
 Please update your config to remove `expire` to maintain compatibility with future versions
 - `inline_roles` (Block List) Define inline custom roles.
 An array of statements represented as config blocks with three attributes: effect, resources, actions.
 May be used in place of a built-in or custom role.
 [Using polices](https://docs.launchdarkly.com/home/members/role-policies).
 May be specified more than once. (see [below for nested schema](#nestedblock--inline_roles))
 - `name` (String) A human-friendly name for the access token.
 - `policy_statements` (Block List, Deprecated) Define inline custom roles.
 An array of statements represented as config blocks with three attributes: effect, resources, actions.
 May be used in place of a built-in or custom role.
 May be specified more than once.
 This field argument is **deprecated**.
 Update your config to use `inline_role` to maintain compatibility with future versions. (see [below for nested schema](#nestedblock--policy_statements))
 - `role` (String) A built-in LaunchDarkly role.
 Can be `reader`, `writer`, or `admin`
 - `service_token` (Boolean) Whether the token will be a [service token](https://docs.launchdarkly.com/home/account-security/api-access-tokens#service-tokens).
-A change in this field will force the destruction of the existing token and the creation of a new one.
+A change in this field will force the destruction of the existing resource and the creation of a new one.

 ### Read-Only